-Israeli Will Launch a Spacecraft for the Moon Tonight - D-brief
+SpaceX Just Launched Israel's Lunar Lander off to the Moon - D-brief

-The Israeli spacecraft Beresheet launched is set to launch this evening on a trip to the moon, where it hopes to touch down in two months.
+The Israeli spacecraft Beresheet launched this evening on a trip to the moon, where it hopes to touch down in two months.
 This will be the first attempt at a lunar landing by a private company, and it’s also the first launch by an Israeli spacecraft.
-Beresheet will take off from from Cape Canaveral on one of SpaceX’s Falcon 9 rockets at 8:45 Eastern time tonight.
+Beresheet took off from from Cape Canaveral on one of SpaceX’s Falcon 9 rockets at 8:45 Eastern time tonight.

+An hour after launch, Beresheet’s engineers reported that the spacecraft had deployed its landing legs as expected, and was sending back its first signs of life, indicating a safe entry into space.

 Small Craft, Big Expectations